windingwind/zotero-pdf-translate/README.md

 > If the engine you want is not yet supported, please post an issue.

-### General-Lauguage Settings
+### General-Language Settings

 You can change the source and target language here.
-For some Translte Engines, the `secret` is required.
+For some Translate Engines, the `secret` is required.
 They are listed below:

 **Microsoft Translate**
 Apply [here](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/quickstart-translator?tabs=csharp).
-Copy your secret and paste it in the settings.
+Copy your secret and paste it into the settings.
 The secret format is `MY_SECRET`.
-> See [this issue](https://github.com/windingwind/zotero-pdf-translate/issues/3#issuecomment-1064688597) for detailed steps to setup the Microsoft Translate.
+> See [this issue](https://github.com/windingwind/zotero-pdf-translate/issues/3#issuecomment-1064688597) for detailed steps to set up the Microsoft Translate.

 **DeepL Translate**
 Apply [here](https://www.deepl.com/pro?cta=header-prices/#developer).